jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 ### Configuration

-Make sure to load your public key into GPG and then link your keys to the smartcard.
+Make sure to load your public key into GPG and then link your keys to the smart card.

 ```sh
 $ gpg2 --import << public.key